One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - The Eastern makes it easier to disguise a drop shot as you can quickly switch to a continental grip

-- The Grip is closer to the traditional one handed backhand grip so it is easier to switch between your forehand and backhand grips.
+- The grip is closer to the traditional one handed backhand grip so it is easier to switch between your forehand and backhand grips.

 - Harder to generate topspin on high balls

-Tennis Pros Using an Eastern Grip for their Forehand
+Tennis Pros Using an Eastern Forehand

 - Roger Federer